tthorntone/AdNauseam-Wiki/Install-AdNauseam-on-Chromium-based-browsers.md

 ## Backup your data

-_If you're a new AdNauseam user, or don't care about your saved ads, jump to [Installation](#install-adnauseam)_
+_If you're a new AdNauseam user, or don't need your saved ads, jump to [Installation](#install-adnauseam)_

-1. Click on the AdNauseam icon to open the AdNauseam menu
+1. Click on the AdNauseam icon to open the menu
 2. Click the ``SETTINGS`` button at the bottom of the menu
-3. Scroll down to the bottom of the page and click ``EXPORT ADS``
+3. Scroll to the bottom and click ``EXPORT ADS``

 <br>